6 tips to help avoid smishing scams

 • Requesting donations after a natural disaster or other catastrophic event, such as hurricane or wildfire relief

 • Don’t click hyperlinks in texts from suspicious or unknown numbers.
-This is doubly true if the link is a short, abbreviated URL.
-When used in SMS messages, shortened URLs are often an indicator that cyber criminals are trying to mask overtly fake URLs.
+This is doubly true if the link is an abbreviated URL.
+When used in SMS messages, shortened URLs are often an indicator that cybercriminals are trying to mask overtly fake URLs.

-• Be wary, if urged to pay or give out sensitive information pause and verify if the source is legitimate and trustworthy.
+• Be wary if urged to pay or give out sensitive information.
+Pause and verify to see if the source is legitimate and trustworthy.

 • Never respond to texts from unknown or suspicious numbers – even to tell them to stop.
 Doing so will let scammers know your number is active, and you could be added to spam lists and harassed further.